 Bench gives your business a team of in-house bookkeepers who handle the bookkeeping, and an intuitive app to track your finances.

-Bench saves your business time and delivers accurate monthly financials at an affordable price (starting from $159/m).
+Bench saves your business time and delivers accurate monthly financials at an affordable price.
 With Bench, communication is unlimited.
 Your dedicated bookkeeping team will get to know your business closely and answer all your questions within one business day.

 We work with small to medium size businesses from a wide range of industries that are comfortable with the modified cash basis approach.
 We do your monthly bookkeeping by using our proprietary software, and prepare your financial statements in app.